jgermanob/language_identification/README.md

 | 5 | 0.9717 |
 | Avg | 0.9723 |

-* Detailed classification report for the ensemble is shown in the following table:
+* It is possible to observe that the ensemble outperforms all single models.
+Detailed classification report for the ensemble is shown in the following table:

 | | precision | recall | f1-score | instances |
 |:---: | :---: | :---:  | :---:  | :---:  |